armingrudd/DS-with-KNIME/README.md

 2- Filter countries where region is "Middle East & North Africa" and total population is >50 M.

-Task 5: Read the output of Task 4 and for each country calculate % of region population.
+Task 5: Read outputs of Task 4 and for each country calculate % of region population.